apocalyptech/starboundmods/README.md

 could probably have just made the minigame automatically succeed or something, or reduce the covered tiles to a single square or something, but meh.
 This was good enough.

+# Non-General-Purpose mods

+These are mods used to flatten out some of the RNG and generate certain things I was looking for, having grown a bit sick of waiting for the game to pop them up legitimately.
+Unless you happen to be looking for the exact same things I was looking for, these will be useless.
+(These actually tend to get checked in with their `replace` operations changed to `test` so that they don't actually do *anything* unless you edit them.)

+## Specific Creatures

+Not for general-purpose use (and in fact as-is, the mod does nothing).
+Used this to force some specific unique creature types to spawn, when completing my pets collection.

+## Specific Fossils

+This one's not actually general-purpose; I'd just used it to alter the probabilities of some specific fossils, to complete my collection without as much fuss.
+Won't do you any good unless you happen to be missing the last few that I was missing.

+## Specific Space Encounters

+Not for general-purpose use (and in fact as-is, the mod does nothing).
+Used to force some specific space encounters to pop up.